noahyonack/CS262_Final_Project/README.md

 # This is Parallelogram.

-Parallelogram is a parallelization library that distributes computationally intensive programs across machines in a distributed system using distribution mechanism similar to the ride-sharing service Uber.
+Parallelogram is a parallelization library that distributes computationally intensive programs across machines in a distributed system using a distribution model similar to that of the ride-sharing service Uber.

 ## How exactly does distribution work?